-Founder & President of Accepted.com, the leading online admissions consultancy.
+By Linda Abraham, Founder & President of online admissions consultancy Accepted.com.

 Writing your essay is mainly about expressing your individuality in a free and creative manner.
 Dedicating efforts and hard work in the preparation pays off at the end.
 Avoid cliches, but make sure all necessary parts of the essay are there.